 Dietary fiber also aids in digestion and helps keep you regular, Maguire says.
 There’s even some research to suggest that certain fermentable fibers can act as prebiotics, or “the ‘food’ that fuels healthy gut bacteria,” she explains.

 The perks of a high-fiber diet may also extend to weight loss and maintenance.
 That’s because eating fiber promotes fullness, Gorin says, which can help keep you from overeating.
 “Foods that are naturally higher in fiber, such as vegetables, tend to be lower in calories but high in volume, helping to keep you satiated,” she explains.

-A good example is spinach, which has just seven calories and nearly one gram of fiber per cup.
-Blending a couple handfuls of spinach into a smoothie adds bulk, so you can satisfy your hunger without racking up calories.
+A good example is raw spinach, which has just seven calories and nearly one gram of fiber per cup.
+Blending a couple handfuls of raw spinach into a smoothie adds bulk, so you can satisfy your hunger without racking up calories.